-Liz has been working with The Salvation Army since 2007, and has been responsible for setting up both of the Salvation Army’s Social Enterprises; The Sandwich People and Recycles within a homeless resettlement service: Booth House.
+Chloe has been working with The Salvation Army since 2018, and is responsible for managing both of the Salvation Army’s Social Enterprises; The Sandwich People and Recycles within a homeless resettlement service: Booth House.

-Recycles and The Sandwich People has been developed using the skills, experience and ideas of the team of volunteers who are experiencing homelessness.
-Liz has seen first-hand the difference that being involved in social enterprise can make: The team grow in confidence, develop skills and contribute to the local economy.
-That is why Liz is delighted to be able to support the Swindon Social Enterprise Network.
+Chloe has seen first-hand the difference that being involved in social enterprise can make: The team grow in confidence, develop skills and contribute to the local economy’

 Craig Duff - Managing Director, Nanogreen Cleaning LTD

 After a challenging childhood, growing up in Glasgow, at just 16 Craig Duff decided to leave and ended up in Devizes!
 Craig counts himself very fortunate to have been taken under the wing of a local businessman who gave him an opportunity to learn a trade and get himself grounded.

 Craig has taken his underprivileged child hood, drive and determination to create a company that he believes challenges the status quo, by doing things differently.